-Carol Gomez is the Clinical Director of the Program for Torture Victims in Los Angeles.
+Clinical Director, Program for Torture Victims in Los Angeles

 In 2002, she founded and directed Matahari: Eye of the Day, a national Boston-based organization committed to building solidarity and creating community solutions for social justice and human rights.
 Her expertise includes cross community dialogue facilitation, leadership & capacity building, community organizing, anti-oppression training facilitation, clinical counseling, advocacy, curriculum development and popular education and engagement on the rights and empowerment of immigrants and communities of color.